rmorshea/artigraph/docs/usage.md

     renamed_value: int
 ```

-You can define a migration function like this:
+You can define a migration function like so:

 ```python
 @dataclass